 The Alumina material is chosen for its particle size which gives the material excellent microstructural control of defined porosity and provides a good scatter of the laser light.
 The Alumina can be glazed to further increase reflectivity and to seal the porosity, making the ceramic laser cavity impervious to the cooling fluid.
 It has a high strength to cope with stresses experienced in regular servicing of the laser and is chemically resistant to the cooling solution.
 It has a good thermal conductivity and excellent dimensional and electrical stability at all operating temperatures.

-A demand for longer lasting bearings in pumps prompted Morgan Technical Ceramics to research the possibilities of manufacturing bearings from Alumina materials.
+A demand for longer lasting bearings in pumps prompted Morgan Advanced Materials to research the possibilities of manufacturing bearings from Alumina materials.
 Hilox is a fully dense 96% Alumina - its exceptionally high hardness offers a higher resistance to wear from abrasive particles such as black iron oxide present in heating plants containing mild steel parts, than carbon-steel.
 The reduction in wear leads to lower noise levels and in many cases longer life and lower overall system maintenance requirements.

 Having identified the material properties needed for individual applications, designers should then consider the various ceramic materials available to them.
 Alumina is one of many ceramic materials optimized for mechanical, electrical and chemical properties, but there are other materials that designers may consider for their specific characteristics.